dtgDTGdtg/SRWE/README.md

 called `WM_EXITSIZEMOVE`, and you can tell SRWE to send this message as well, by checking the _Force EXITSIZEMOVE after window resize_ checkbox.

-Some games, like Dragon Age:Inquisition and Skyrim SE, it's required to check this checkbox.
+Some games, like Dragon Age:Inquisition, it's required to check this checkbox.
 For others, like Rise of the Tomb Raider, checking this checkbox actually causes resizing the window through SRWE to be stretching.
 It's therefore a trial/error process whether to check this checkbox or not.
-But it's easy to find out, and SRWE will remember the state of the checkbox.
+But it's easy to find out (just try whether checking the checkbox helps solve it or not), and SRWE will remember the state of the checkbox.

+Remember, not all games support hotsampling.
+SRWE isn't a piece of magic that can enable functionality in a game that's not implemented by its developers: it simply mimics a user's resize actions on a windowed game.
+If the game itself doesn't anticipate on resize actions (most games ignore any resize action on the window, sadly) then SRWE can't add that functionality, only the game developers can.

 ## Profiles
 It's of course tedious to type in a resolution each time, clicking borders off/on, etc. To solve that, SRWE allows you to save the